 Yes.
-All CA LLCs are required to have a Registered Agent.
+All CA LLCs are required to have a Registered Agent/Agent for Service of Process.
 This is mandated by the California Secretary of State.

 When Can I Assign a California Registered Agent Service?

-Does My CA Registered Agent Need to Have an Address in California?
+Does My Registered Agent Need to Have an Address in California?

 Yes.
 Additionally, if they are a business providing Registered Agent services, they must be legally able to conduct business in your state.